rshsm/Impact-of-Lifestyle-on-PCas-from-Knowledge-Graph-to-Chatbot/Welcome file.md

 $ flask run
   * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-Using Neo4j
+Neo4j
 Neo4j is available both as a standalone server, or an embeddable component.
-You can download or try online.
+You can [download](https://neo4j.com/download/) from here .

 Extending Neo4j
 We encourage experimentation with Neo4j.
 You can build extensions to Neo4j, develop library or drivers atop the product, or make contributions directly to the product core.
 You’ll need to sign a Contributor License Agreement in order for us to accept your patches.